NapsterInBlue/MoviesMetricsMusings/content/articles/2020-04-03 i had the data pt1.md

 There's also a tool called Nation Builder, which I'm told does a lot of the same things that VAN does, but I never had any exposure to it.

 Anyhow, wrapped around VAN, is a web-application layer called VoteBuilder.
 Which I *did* have to Google this time, because we always just called the whole thing "VAN."
-Everyone, from campaign staff to volunteer, had access to our campaign's instance of VoteBuilder and it was the primary data-capture mechanism when doing intentional Direct Voter Contact.
+Everyone, from campaign staffer to volunteer, had access to our campaign's instance of VoteBuilder and it was the primary data-capture mechanism when doing intentional Direct Voter Contact.

 Volunteers that wanted to come into a field office and start making calls to voters would do so via VAN.
 Conversely, the army of wonderful, crazy people that braved a blisteringly cold Iowa winter *to knock doors* would instead use...